CryptozombiesHQ/cryptozombie-lessons/en/2/5-inheritance.md

 `BabyDoge` **_inherits_** from `Doge`.
 That means if you compile and deploy `BabyDoge`, it will have access to both `catchphrase()` and `anotherCatchphrase()` (and any other public functions we may define on `Doge`).

 This can be used for logical inheritance (such as with a subclass, a `Cat` is an `Animal`).
-But it can also be used simply for organizing your code by grouping similar logic together into different classes.
+But it can also be used simply for organizing your code by grouping similar logic together into different contracts.

 # Put it to the test

 In the next chapters, we're going to be implementing the functionality for our zombies to feed and multiply.
-Let's put this logic into its own class that inherits all the methods from `ZombieFactory`.
+Let's put this logic into its own contract that inherits all the methods from `ZombieFactory`.

 1. Make a contract called `ZombieFeeding` below `ZombieFactory`.
 This contract should inherit from our `ZombieFactory` contract.